Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Conclusion

 \section{Conclusion}

-We introduce a novel framework for finding linguistic features maximally informative about the structure of a social network called \slap4slip (Sparse language properties for social link prediction) and show that it can be used to detect polarized concepts in online discussion forums.
-We model polarization along the dimensions of agenda setting and framing.
-For framing, we project concept representations into embedding subspaces inspired by moral foundations theory.
-Our main architecture combines graph neural networks with structured sparsity and learns rich representations for concepts and subreddits.
-We also release a new dataset of political discourse covering 12 years and more than 600 online groups with different ideologies.
+We introduce \slap4slip (Sparse LAnguage Properties for Social LInk Prediction), a novel framework for finding linguistic features maximally informative about the structure of a social network, and show that it can be used to detect polarized concepts.
+We model polarization along the dimensions of salience and framing.
+While we only address polarized concepts in this paper, the general nature of the framework makes it possible to apply it in diverse scenarios involving linguistic data attached to social networks (e.g., to find the most pronounced topical differences in citation networks).
 We see our study as an exciting first step towards bringing together computational social science research on online polarization, NLP work on political language, and graph-based deep learning.